 - We are focused on producing small quantities of unique, high quality specialty craft distilled products

-OUR TASTING ROOM IS OPEN FOR TASTINGS/TOURS BY APPOINTMENT–please schedule via the “Contact” box linked on our website.
-Come taste our award-winning Apple Brandy, Pommeau and Rye Whiskey and tour our family.
+OUR TASTING ROOM IS OPEN FOR TASTINGS/TOURS BY APPOINTMENT–please schedule via the form here.
+Come taste our award-winning Apple Brandy, Pommeau, Whiskey, and Rye Whiskey and tour our family farm and distillery.

 Our odyssey began in 1980 when Rick and Sherry Kneipper bought a beautiful little farm in scenic Clove Valley, just south of Millbrook, in New York’s historic Hudson River Valley.
 They named it “Shady Knoll.”

 Shady Knoll’s only farming activities at the time were to allow neighbors to graze cattle and horses and grow corn.
 Rick promptly vowed to find a way to reinstate Shady Knoll as a working farm, which was a bit bizarre for a lawyer then working on Wall Street and later as an entrepreneur in Dallas.
 However, Rick’s grandfather had been a dairy farmer for most of his life and indoctrinated Rick as a young boy about the joys (and challenges) of a working farm.
 Apples were an obvious choice for a crop since New York State is the second largest apple producer in the U.S. (and the apple is designated as its official state fruit).
-So hatched the plan to grow apples on Shady Knoll farm to use in the production of hand-crafted apple brandy (Calvados as the French call it), a long-time Rick favorite–which was rather adventuresome since at the time there were less than five craft distilleries in the U.S. (now there are over 1,500).
+So hatched the plan to grow apples on Shady Knoll farm to use in the production of hand-crafted Apple Brandy (Calvados as the French call it), a long-time Rick favorite–which was rather adventuresome since at the time there were less than five craft distilleries in the U.S. (now there are over 1,800).

 Rick continued to do extensive research regarding apple growing and apple brandy production, but career and children delayed realization of the dream until 2011.
 Then Shady Knoll’s apple orchard was planted–over 1,800 trees with over 120 different varieties, including many well-known U.S., English and French cider apple trees such as Macoun, Liberty, Goldrush, Spigold, Sansa, Medaille D’or, Hudson’s Golden Gem, Binet Rouge, Mettais, Ashton Bitter, Pippen, Ashmead’s Kernel, Black Oxford, King David, Michelin and Bedan.